 From here I will briefly mention some of the issues related to AI.
 The first two will be entirely familiar to those with a casual understanding of AI and technology developments.

-IMPLICATIONS FOR HUMANITY
+BASICS IMPLICATIONS AN AGI MIGHT HAVE FOR HUMANITY

 AI will probably outcompete people for employment